selfdevs/accountability-dashboard/README.md

 * Chart
 * Scratchboard

+How the excel version looks like:
 ![Screenshot](docs/screenshots/BasicDashboardExample_excel.png?raw=true)

-How it will look like:
+How the final version would look like:
 ![Screenshot](docs/screenshots/selfdevDashboard_example.png?raw=true)

 ---
 ## Background Story

 As a community which focuses on _productivity_ and _self.development_ we want to create a web dashboard which everyone can use to keep track of a single goal to keep ourselves more accountable and help each user reaching our goals more effectively and efficiently.
-The motivation and inspiration comes from the YouTuber [Tina Hoang](https://www.scoreboardswithtina.com/) and the book **4 Disciplines of Execution** by Franklin Covey.
+The motivation and inspiration comes from the YouTuber [Tina Huang](https://www.scoreboardswithtina.com/) and the book **4 Disciplines of Execution** by Franklin Covey.

 ### **Main Idea**
 Our idea is to create an independent **web dashboard** similar to the  [workout dashboard/](https://dashboard-twitch.vercel.app/ "https://dashboard-twitch.vercel.app/")) we used on TwitchTV but for generic goals like learning a (programming) language, getting your first job, working on a project - it can be anything.